Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: System settings

+The main complexity measure of self-stabilizing algorithms, called \emph{stabilization time}, is the time it takes the system to recover after the occurrence of the last transient fault.

-The correctness proof depends on the nodes' ability to exchange messages during the periods of recovery from transient faults.
-The proposed solution considers quorum-based communications that follow the pattern of request-replay as well as gossip messages for which the algorithm does not wait for any reply.
-The proof uses the notion of a message round-trip for the cases of request-reply messages as well as the term of algorithm iteration.
+\textbf{Message round-trips and iterations of self-stabilizing algorithms.~~} The correctness proof depends on the nodes' ability to exchange messages during the periods of recovery from transient faults.
+The proposed solution considers communications that follow the pattern of request-reply, \ie $\mathsf{MESSAGE}\text{-}\mathsf{TYPE}$ and $\mathsf{MESSAGE}\text{-}\mathsf{TYPEack}$ messages, as well as $\mathsf{GOSSIP}$ messages for which the algorithm does not send replies.
+The definitions of our complexity measures use the notion of a message round-trip for the cases of request-reply messages and the term algorithm iteration.

 We give a detailed definition of \emph{round-trips} as follows.
-Let $p_i \in P_C$ be a node and $p_j \in P \setminus \{p_i\}$ be a network node.
-Suppose that immediately after state $c$ node $p_i$ sends a message $m$ to $p_j$, for which $p_i$ awaits a reply.
-At state $c'$, that follows state $c$, node $p_j$ receives message $m$ and sends a reply message $r_m$ to $p_i$.
-Then, at state $c''$, that follows state $c'$, node $p_i$ receives $p_j$'s response, $r_m$.
+Let $p_i \in \sP$ and $p_j \in \sP \setminus \{p_i\}$.
+Suppose that immediately after system state $c$, node $p_i$ sends a message $m$ to $p_j$, for which $p_i$ awaits a reply.
+At system state $c'$, that follows $c$, node $p_j$ receives message $m$ and sends a reply message $r_m$ to $p_i$.
+Then, at system state $c''$, that follows $c'$, node $p_i$ receives $p_j$'s response, $r_m$.
 In this case, we say that $p_i$ has completed with $p_j$ a round-trip of message $m$.